Research Projects: Round 3

 Indigenous Led Priority Setting

-The Indigenous-specific priority areas for this third and final round of TTRA Research Projects funding are designed to deliver real benefit for health and wellbeing of Aboriginal and Torres Strait Islander communities.
-They were determined through a prioritisation project led by the Lowitja Institute – a community-controlled organisation and Australia's National Institute for Aboriginal and Torres Strait Islander Health Research.
+The Indigenous-specific priority areas for this third and final round of TTRA Research Projects funding was designed to deliver real benefit for health and wellbeing of Aboriginal and Torres Strait Islander communities.
+The areas were determined through a prioritisation project led by the Lowitja Institute – a community-controlled organisation and Australia's National Institute for Aboriginal and Torres Strait Islander Health Research.

 Partnering with the Lowitja Institute has ensured that the voices of Aboriginal and Torres Strait Islander communities were centred in every aspect of the process of determining the Indigenous-specific priority areas.